 Above you see the beautiful beach close to the bungalow where we stayed in Nilaveli.

 Below I caught a fisherman on camera who just came back with his catch of the day.

 Nilaveli is a small town located next to Trincomalee.
 The beautiful stretched white sand beach of Nilaveli brings locals from all over the country to this place during the weekends.
 There are some restaurants and sunbeds, but mostly this beach is very local with chill vibes.
+The sea water is calm and clear.
 Ideal to relax for a day!
 From this beach, you can also easily get a boat to Pigeon Island to snorkel.
 Read more about that in the next paragraph!